visig9/lolikit-go/README.md

 This tool kit offer some extra conveniences with command-line interface to helping user to manage their [Lolinote 2.0] repository for daily noting.

+> This program still in heavy developing and the interface may be changed in future.

 ## Features

-- Listing some note by file's modify time or term-frequency score, and optional run / open it.
 - Initialize a lolinote repository.
 - Serving a lolinote repository as a HTTP file service.
+- Listing some note by file's modify time or term-frequency score, and optional run / open it.
-- Print all note's information in JSON format.
+- Print all metadata of notes in JSON format for further processing.